0x-jerry/0x-jerry/README.md

 **Wow, you just got me!
 QAQ**

-I am Jerry Wang, a front-end developer from China, and you can know more about me from <a href="https://blog.0x-jerry.icu/" target="_blank">my blog</a>.
+Hi, I am Jerry Wang, a front-end developer from China, you can know more about me from <a href="https://blog.0x-jerry.icu/" target="_blank">my blog</a>.

 ![Wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=0x_jerry&langs_count=3)